How To Stay Connected to the Internet while RVing

 We have mobile hotspots with Verizon and Sprint.
-We also can use our phone through AT&T as a hot spot.
+We also can use our phone through AT&T like a hot spot.
 That strategy has been great when we have poor coverage with one provider we will usually be strong with another.

 They have had the best overall coverage for us.
 Not only in coverage areas but in speed.
-For years we paid $100 for 20 gigs which wasn’t enough to run our business and often when I’d have to do client uploads I would have to find a restaurant, coffee shop or some other place to connect.
+For years we paid $100 for 20 gigs which weren’t enough to run our business and often when I’d have to do client uploads I would have to find a restaurant, coffee shop or some other place to connect.

-Within the past year we’ve upgraded to $120 and unlimited data, however they throttle us back quite a bit once we hit a certain threshold.
+Within the past year we’ve upgraded to $120 and unlimited data, however, they throttle us back quite a bit once we hit a certain threshold.

-A very close second to Verizon’s coverage is sprint.
+A very close second to Verizon’s coverage is Sprint.
 We’ve actually been very impressed because when we say a close 2nd, we mean they have been VERY close in coverage areas.
 Here’s the best part, we pay around $50 and have UNLIMITED DATA!
-It’s been incredible to be able to stream the shows Danielle loves to watch on Netflix, Hulu, Amazon and Youtube.
+It’s been incredible to be able to stream the shows Danielle loves to watch on Netflix, Hulu, Amazon, and Youtube.

 We’ve had great coverage with them also.
 I was against paying for the hotspot because we’ve been good on our coverage with the other providers.
 I can’t remember off the top how much we pay but it’s minimal.
-The big difference has been when we’re traveling and don’t have sprint or verizon service and the kids are sick of riding in the truck.
+The big difference has been when we’re traveling and don’t have sprint or Verizon service and the kids are sick of riding in the truck.
 It’s bought us some extra travel time to give them some screen time.

-This has been a fun way to explore all different kinds of coffee shops.
+This has been a fun way to explore all the different kinds of coffee shops.
 From the decor, the taste of the coffee to the way things are managed; it’s been excited to see the variations.

 Not only is it fun but sometimes when I’m working with the kids and Danielle in the RV, I’m utilized to help out more than I should be.
 Heading to a coffee shop once a week ensures I start the week banging out top priorities and take that momentum into the rest of the week.